 Quantification of premiums, claims and expenses, analysed by Solvency II lines of business, is provided in Quantitative Reporting Templates ("QRT") S.05.01, (see Appendix B).
 This QRT has been prepared in accordance with the definitions and formats prescribed under Solvency II.
 They include the items (except net investment income) excluded from underwriting result in the reconciliation presented in Section A.2.2.

 A summary of the information provided in the premium, claims and expenses QRT S.05.01, analysed by Solvency II lines of business, is provided in the tables below.
-Balances relating to 'Assistance' in 2021 are recognised under 'Income Protection' in 2022.

-Table A.3 - Summary of QRT S.05.01
+Table A.2 - Summary of QRT S.05.01